PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 * `update_map` - disable/enable if the map location should be automatically updated to the bots current location
 * `catch` - A dictionary of pokemon to catch with an assigned priority (higher => better)
 * `snipe_high_prio_only` - Whether to snipe pokemon above a certain threshold.
 * `snipe_high_prio_threshold` - The threshold number corresponding with the `catch` dictionary.
-Any pokemon above this threshold will be caught.
-Other will be igonored.
+*   - Any pokemon above this threshold value will be caught by teleporting to its location, and getting back to original location if `snipe` is `True`.
+*   - Any pokemon under this threshold value will make the bot walk to the Pokemon target wether `snipe` is `True` or `False`.

 #### Example
 ```